urbanquakers/pantograph/docs/docs/actions/git_tag_exists.md

 # git_tag_exists

-Checks if the git tag with the given name exists in the current repo
+Checks if the git tag with the given name exists